Silverfng/resumo-do-lab-dio-azure/README.md

 Checked via lab on how to create a VM following some good practices regarding how to select the most suitable machine for example.
 Learned about workspace, when in a case that the user can want to create a VM for an employee that works remotely for example.

+Extra info about azure copy, how to manage, in which cases is better, more about box, and how it applies in the test context.